computer-graphics-tools/shared-graphics-tools/README.md

 ## Description

-SharedGraphicsTools provides a convenient way to share graphics memory between different APIs on Apple platforms.
+A set of tools and extensions that allow sharing page-aligned memory allocation between different graphics APIs and provide view interop for them.
 This library helps [ZERO10](https://zero10.ar) to reduce memory traffic in its computer vision pipelines.

 ## Usage